 One can also go kayaking on the Mopan River.
 The Mopan is a major tributary to the Belize River, the country’s primary watercourse which flows across the country to the sea.
 Some tour companies run a whitewater section of this river as kayaking adventure.
 This section of the river contains exciting rapids, and guides include instructional sessions for the groups before they take off.
 Check that out.

 Want to lay back on Caye Caulker for a day or two?
 Caye Caulker, is one of Belize’s more popular cayes, only 20 miles north-northeast of Belize City.
 It is accessible by high-speed water taxi or small plane.
 If backpacking is your thing, this is your island!
-Food and accommodations are good.
-This caye is also great for snorkeling and diving.
+The food and accommodations are good.
+This caye is also great for snorkelling and diving.
 The nightlife of Caye Caulker is said to be one of the best in Belize.
 Caye Caulker is considered less expensive than its neighbour Ambergris Caye and is more relaxed.

 The Belize Zoo and Tropical Education Center is home to more than a hundred animals of around four dozen species, all native to Belize.
 The animals are allowed to live in a natural environment within the zoo.
 It is said, “The dense, natural vegetation is separated only by gravel trails through the forest.”
 The facility receives almost 15,000 school children every year.
 Located less than 30 miles west of Belize City on the Western Highway, The zoo focuses on educating visitors about the wildlife of Belize through encountering the animals in their natural habitat.
 Internationally known, the zoo was started as a home for abused wild animals that were used in making documentary films.